 Students participating in English Learners programs shall be required, with accommodations, to meet established academic standards and graduation requirements adopted by the Board.

 The English Learners program shall be designed to provide instruction which meets each student’s individual needs based on the assessment of English proficiency in listening, speaking, reading, and writing.
 Adequate content-area support shall be provided while the student is learning English to assure achievement of academic standards.

+All English Learners shall be assessed annually using the state-approved assessment of English language proficiency.

 The English Learners program shall be evaluated for effectiveness as required, based on the attainment of English proficiency, and shall be revised when necessary.

-A student may be excluded from requirements to participate in Idaho’s direct writing assessment and in Idaho’s direct mathematics assessment, if either test is required to be given, if the following requirements are met:

-The student has not been enrolled for two full school years in an elementary school or secondary school in the United States;

-The student scores less than a level four on the State assessment used to determine English language proficiency; and

-If the parent or guardian of the student and the student’s teacher agree that such an assessment exclusion is educationally appropriate for the student.
+English Learners shall participate in the District’s statewide assessments, unless 20 USC 6311(b)(3) and the regulations of the State Department of Education allow for their exclusion from an assessment.

 At the beginning of each school year the District shall notify parents of students qualifying for English Learners programs about the instructional program and parental options, as required by law.
 Parents/guardians will be regularly apprised of their student’s progress.
 Whenever possible, communications with parents or guardians shall be in the language understood by the parents.